Falkland Palace: Modern era

 In 1952, the Hereditary Keeper Major Michael Crichton Stewart decided to appoint the National Trust for Scotland to take care of the Palace.
 The National Trust thus became Deputy Keeper of the Palace, and they now care for and maintain the Palace and its extensive gardens.
-The NTS website offers an array of articles and 8mages exploring the Palace and grounds.
+The NTS website offers an array of articles and images exploring the Palace and grounds.

 National Galleries Scotland have created a digital project exploring how the palace would look if reimagined in a warmer setting due to climate change.
-See the project here.